A Daily Baby Aspirin Could Help Many Pregnancies And Save Lives

 Bridget Desmukes was surprised when her OB-GYN recommended low-dose aspirin at her first prenatal appointment this past spring.
 She knew about daily low-dose aspirin being prescribed to people recovering from a heart attack or stroke.
 But for pregnant women?

-In a past pregnancy, Desmukes had developed preeclampsia, a potentially serious complication that involves high blood pressure.
+In a past pregnancy, Desmukes, who is now 42, had developed preeclampsia, a potentially serious complication that involves high blood pressure.
 A small amount of daily aspirin, it turns out, can significantly cut the risk of developing preeclampsia in pregnancy.
 It's currently recommended for many pregnant women by two influential groups — the American College of Obstetricians and Gynecologists and the U.S. Preventive Services Task Force, an independent panel of experts commissioned by the federal government.

 The challenge, some OB-GYNs believe, is getting the word out to women who are at risk that the low-dose aspirin regimen is something that could benefit them.
 In that way, Desmukes and her husband, Jeffrey, were lucky to hear about it early in her pregnancy.